 Pursuing your PhD !

 Doctor of philosophy (PhD) is an exciting intellectual journey that will take you to uncharted new dimensions.
 You will expand your career prospects and propel your understanding of the world around us.
-In addition to the cutting technical knowledge that you will create and gain, you will also acquire an unparalleled ability for problem solving and analytic thinking.
+In addition to the cutting-edge technical knowledge that you will both create and gain, you will also acquire an unparalleled ability for problem solving and analytic thinking.

 However, PhD is not for you unless you are really ready to undertake this long and difficult journey.
 If you are a person that enjoys tackling mind-challenging puzzles and dive deep into unknown territories of science and engineering, then this is the way!
-There is nothing more rewarding than creating new knowledge and feeding back to the immense sea of human creation.
+There is nothing more rewarding than creating new knowledge and feeding back to the immense space of human creation.

 If you are interested in pursuing your PhD with my team, please see the below guiding themes.
 Pay attention that you will need to meet RMIT University program entry requirements.
 Also mind that scholarships are quite difficult to get.